tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/CommonJS_Modules_in_Titanium.md

 #### JavaScript modules

 Modules may also be loaded as JavaScript files from the Resources directory of the application.
-In Titanium Mobile, a JavaScript module is associated with a single JavaScript file.
+In Titanium SDK, a JavaScript module is associated with a single JavaScript file.
 When the module is loaded, the JavaScript file will be evaluated and the public interface of the module will be populated.

 ### JavaScript module path resolution